Live-in care – everything you need to know

 When couples with different needs want to stay together

 It can be a huge, life-changing moment to have a partner of many years move into residential care.
-Live-in care can provide care at home, ensuring both get the tailored support they need.
-If only one spouse needs care, a live-in carer can help lighten the load for their partner, making it easier to run errands and keep on top of housekeeping.
+Live-in care is a good option for couples as they can both get the tailored support they need.
+If only one spouse needs care, a professional carer can help lighten the load for their partner, making it easier to run errands and keep on top of housekeeping.

 When you're being discharged from hospital

-If you or a loved one is in hospital, you may need to have care in place before being discharged.
-Live-in care allows people to return home to finish their recovery in a familiar and comfortable space, way from the noise and bright lights of a hospital ward.
-It can help them get back to their routine and begin easing into daily tasks.
+If you or a loved one is in hospital, you may need to have care in place in order for the hospital to discharge you.
+Live-in care allows people to return home to finish their recovery in a familiar and comfortable space, away from the noise and bright lights of a hospital ward.
+It can help them get back to their routine and ease into daily tasks.

 When you have a small or distant support network